danrot/master-thesis/02_state-of-the-art.md

 it is only possible to build trees in Jackalope.

 Each node can have several properties, which contain some value.
 This value can be a simple scalar, as a number, string or a boolean.
-These properties are typed, which is a bit untypical for PHP.
+These properties have a type, which is a bit untypical for PHP.
 It would also be possible to store images in PHPCR, which means that an export of this content repository would also contain the required assets for the content.